SQream/sqream_docs/connecting_to_sqream/client_drivers/kafka/index.rst

    :local:
    :depth: 1

-The SQream Consumer converts data formatted as CSV and JSON into ``.tmp`` files and saves it in a predefined directory.
+The SQream Consumer reads Kafka topics and writes messages into text files in either CSV, JSON, or Avro format.
+The files are created with the extension ``.tmp`` and stored in the specified directory.
+The ``sqream.batchRecordCount`` parameter defines the number of records to be written to each file.
+When the specified number of records is reached, the SQream Consumer closes the file, renames it to the ``sqream.fileExtension``, and then creates a new file.

-You must define the number of files to be converted before they are saved as a ``sqream.batchRecordCount`` file.
-Once reaching the defined number of files, the consumer saves the converted files and begins the process all over again.
+SQream tables must be created according to the columns configured in ``csvorder``.

 SQream Consumer Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~